 - Goal Setting: Defining clear, measurable objectives.

-- Resource Allocation: Determining how resources such as time, capital, and manpower will be used.
+- Resource Allocation: Determining how resources such as time, capital, and workforce will be used.

 - Strategy Formulation: Developing actionable plans to achieve goals.